Middleton, Greater Manchester: Economy

+Middleton's town centre is mostly commercial, with Tesco and Middleton Arndale occupying the majority of the town centre.
+Middleton Gardens also contains many businesses and pubs.

 Industrial polymer, thermoplastics and nonwovens producer The Vita Group have a registered office in Middleton.
-Kitbag operate a distribution centre from Greengate in Middleton.
+Kitbag operates a distribution centre from Greengate.

-Bluebird Bus and Coach is a travel company based in Middleton.
-Bus company JP Travel has been based in Middleton since 1974.
-Robert McBride, a household and personal care product manufacturers, is also based in the town.
+Bluebird Bus and Coach was a travel company based in Middleton.
+Bus company JP Travel was also based in Middleton.

+Robert McBride, a household and personal care product manufacturer, is also based in the town.

+JW Lees houses its brewery at Middleton Junction; the brewery owns several pubs in Greater Manchester area.